Welcome to today's edition of the Rush 24-7 podcast.

 Headline, stocks higher after consumer confidence.

-Stocks held on to positive territory on Tuesday after a report showed stronger than expected reading in a gauge of consumer confidence.
+Stocks held onto positive territory on Tuesday after a report showed stronger than expected reading in a gauge of consumer confidence.

-The uh report from the conference board provided an added positive spur as a gauge of manufacturing activity in the U.S. Midwest region also showed a stronger than expected reading.
+The report from the conference board provided an added positive spur as a gauge of manufacturing activity in the U.S. Midwest region also showed a stronger than expected reading.

-Every economic story, I don't care whether it is down or up, is unexpected.
+Every economic story, I don't care whether it is down or up, is unexpected from the AP, from Reuters, from wherever it comes from.

-Who how do they know this?
+How do they know this?

-The consumer confidence report is for the month of September.
+The Consumer Confidence Report is for the month of September.

 It was not taken after yesterday's bailout vote failed.

-It was for the month of September.
+It's for the month of September.

 I bet you take it today.